18 July 2014: Insurance Renewal 2014-15

-The University renews its insurance policies on 1 August 2013.
-Please refer to the Confirmation and Summary of Cover 13-14 (36kb) for details on the Travel Insurance policy for 2013/14.
+The University renews its insurance policies on 1 August each year.
+Please refer to the downloadable confirmation and summary of cover on the right of this page for details on the Travel Insurance policy for the new year.
 Please note, Emergency Contact details have not changed.

 20 June 2013: EHIC Cards: Procedure for refusal of acceptance

 There has been some mention in the media of hospitals/clinics' refusal to accept the EHIC Card in some participating EEC countries.

 If an EHIC Card is refused as payment by a hospital - do not offer your credit/debit card as payment, but immediately contact the emergency provider, who will be able to provide the promise of payment or direct you to a hospital/clinic who will accept such proof of reciprocal arrangement.

 18 April 2013: Travel Insurance: New areas requiring referral